Pages 32 — 34

 “Yes, you do,” she said, as she looked at Bren and mouthed the words – told you so, winking with a smile so wide it almost had us rolling on the floor laughing.

-Dad took my arm and asked if I was ready.
-Although I had forgotten to put my earrings on the simplicity of my silk and chiffon gown needed only the elbow length veil and gloves I wore with it to make me feel beautiful.
+Dad, tall and handsome in his brand new suit, took my arm and asked if I was ready.
+Although I had forgotten to put my earrings on, the simplicity of my silk and chiffon gown needed only the elbow length veil and gloves I wore with it to make me feel beautiful.
 I nodded, I was ready, and we followed the girls up the little path to the church door.
 Jodi, our soloist, sang, ‘Looks like we made it’ by Shania Twain.
 And then the wedding march played.

 I was nervous as I walked up the aisle.
 I don’t know why.
 It could have been the fact that all eyes were now on me, and I have never felt comfortable with that.
 Or maybe the enormity of the commitment we were about to make to each other had just fallen square on my slim brown shoulders.
 The weight of which lifted the minute my eyes met Brens.
 Like mine, his were full of tears.
 As soon as I saw him, I knew everything would be all right.